 LzLabs Software Defined Mainframe®

-LzLabs Software Defined Mainframe® (SDM) is a workload rehosting and mainframe modernization platform.
+LzLabs Software Defined Mainframe® (SDM) is a workload rehosting and mainframe application modernization platform.
 SDM enables mainframe legacy applications to execute on open systems, with no requirement for source-code changes, recompilation or conversion of data types.
 In addition, SDM has unique features that allow legacy applications to be gracefully modernized to contemporary languages and implementations, without compromising the integrity or operation of the system as a whole.

 No Source-code Changes, No Recompilation